prabhakarit/read-the-docs-test/docs/source/Application-Deployed-in-LightSail.rst

     RUN apk update && apk add php8-apache2 php8-curl && \ln -sfv /dev/stdout /var/log/apache2/access.log && \ln -sfv /dev/stderr /var/log/apache2/error.log

 #.
 Build the docker Image and Push into ECR by using the below command.
-Create a copy of the Conatinerfile and Rename the Copy with “Dockerfile”.
+Create a copy of the Conatinerfile and Rename the Copy with "Dockerfile".

 .. image:: ./images/mb-yml-config.png
    :width: 400